exdal/ice-priv/README.md

 IceSDK is a cold little Game SDK to create games.
 You can use individuel parts or just use it as a Game Engine itself.

+# v0.0.0a
+- I wrote rendering part and rewrote file system, mempler wrote the every other code including github stuff.

+# v0.0.0b
+Todo:
+ - Animations, use some timer to update sprites using the batch renderer.

 ## How to setup

 Setting things up is quite easy, you simply go ahead and run following commands: